You’ve got yourself a big bag of Prana Chai and you’re all ready to start inhaling those delectable flavours.

 Everything you’d ever want to make a heavenly brew.
 In our Prana Chai Original Masala Blend, for example, there’s 100% black Ceylon tea, cardamom, cinnamon, peppercorn, ginger, star anise, cloves, salt, and Australian Bushland honey.

 If you’re vegan or diabetic, you needn’t miss out.
 Pick up a bag of our Vegan Blend instead.
 It replaces honey with agave syrup, giving it a lower GI and a slightly sweeter flavour.

-Of course, you can also mix up your chai tea by adding further ingredients.
+Of course, you can also mix up your chai by adding further ingredients.
 Our Turmeric Blend is a warming drink for cooler nights while the Peppermint Blend adds a great refreshing bite on warm days.

-Two Ways to Make a Chai Tea
+How to Make Chai

-We cover the art of making a chai tea in two separate ways so you can follow the method that best suits you.
+We cover the art of making a chai in two separate ways so you can follow the method that best suits you.
 Grab all the equipment you need with one of our easy Prana Chai Starter Boxes, complete with stove top pot, strainer, and mug.